Sttark/linux_GPIO_scope/README.md

 - Utilizes hardware PWM on GPIO 18 and 19 (and potentially 12 and 13) of the Pi 5
 - Logs GPIO pin state changes to `pin_activity.log`
 - Can be extended to support Jetson boards with minor modifications
+- Includes a visualizer tool (`visualizer.py`) that reads pin activities from a pipe for real-time monitoring

 ### Usage